-- II.
-And be it further enacted, That the several Sorts of Goods hereinafter enumerated, being the Produce of Europe; (that is to say), Masts, Timber, Boards, Salt, Pitch, Tar, Tallow, Rosin, Hemp, Flax, Currants, Raisins, Rigs, Prunes, Olive Oil, Corn or Grain, Pot Ashes, Wine, Sugar, Vinegar, Brandy, and Tobacco, shall not be imported into the United Kingdom, to be used therein, except in British Ships, or in Ships of the Country of which the Goods are the Produce, or in Ships of the Country from which the Goods are imported. - III.
-And be it further enacted, That Goods, the Produce of Asia, Africa, or America, shall not be imported from Europe into the United Kingdom, to be used therein, except the Goods herein-after mentioned; (that is to say),
+II.
+And be it further enacted, That the several Sorts of Goods herein-Goods for Home Use: after enumerated, being the Produce of Europe; (that is to say), Masts, Timber, Boards, Salt, Pitch, Tar, Tallow, Rosin, Hemp, Flax, Currants.
+Raisins, Figs, Prunes, Olive Oil, Corn or Grain, Pot Ashes, Wine, Sugar, Vinegar, Brandy, and Tobacco, shall not be imported into the United in British Ships, or Kingdom, to be used therein, except in British Ships, or in Ships of the Country of which the Goods are the Produce, or in Ships of the Country from which the Goods are imported.

+Goods the Produce of except in certain